Contact Us 1-800-596-4880

 </mule>

-In cases of high load with endpoints that do not support load balancing, applying the performance profile might degrade performance.
+In cases of high load with endpoints that don’t support load balancing, applying the performance profile might degrade performance.
 If you are using a File-based connector with an asynchronous processing strategy, JMS topics, multicasting, or HTTP connectors without a load balancer, the high volume of messages entering a single node can cause bottlenecks, and thus it can be better for performance to turn off the performance profile for these applications.

 You can also choose to define the minimum number of machines that a cluster requires to remain in an operational state.
 This configuration grants you a consistency improvement in the overall performance.